 All kinds of relationships in couples therapy

-Our couples therapists who work at our NYC therapy center’s offices in Tribeca and Park Slope, Brooklyn, as well as remotely via phone and video conferencing, come from all walks of life and we assume you do too.
+Our couples therapists, who work in person at our NYC therapy center’s offices in Tribeca and Park Slope, Brooklyn, as well as remotely via phone and video conferencing, come from all walks of life and we assume you do too.
 While what’s critical is having a couples therapist who will do the work to get to know your relationship, we won’t need a dictionary to understand the basics of:

 - Second marriages